-Elon University is committed to providing up-to-date computing resources for all students; students have Ethernet access from residence halls and can easily access the Elon web pages, Blackboard and their dedicated storage.
+Elon University is committed to providing up-to-date computing resources for all students; students have wireless access from residence halls and can easily access the Elon Google Apps, the Elon Moodle Learning System and their dedicated storage.

-The Computing Sciences Department on the third floor of the Duke building provides an extremely rich set of hardware and software tools for computer science and computer information systems students.
-The environment is state of the art with wireless connection to the Internet and provides the resources for an Elon student to graduate with the knowledge and expertise to productively step into any corporation’s or university's computing environment.
-Computing resources are located in Alamance 315, Duke 303, Duke 304, Duke 305, KBC 313, KBC 354, Mooney 201 and Powell 213.
+The Computing Sciences Department on the first floor of the Duke building provides an extremely rich set of hardware and software tools for computer science and information science students.
+The environment is state of the art with both wireless and high speed wired connection to the Internet and provides the resources for an Elon student to graduate with the knowledge and expertise to productively step into any corporation’s or university's computing environment.
+Computing resources are located in Alamance 315, Duke 303, Duke 304, KBC 313, KBC 354, Lindner 202 and Mooney 201.

-The department has a dedicated software lab in Duke 305 and a dedicated network lab in Duke 304.
+The department has dedicated software labs in Duke 101 and Duke 304.

-To insure students have exposure to the two dominant operating systems in today’s marketplace, each Mac Pro machine can run Mac OS X Snow Leopard and Windows 7.
+To insure students have exposure to the two dominant operating systems in today’s marketplace, each IMac computer can run Mac OS X Mountain Lion and Windows 7.
 These machines all have an X window interface for communicating with any of the 8 dedicated department server machines running Linux.
 The Linux machines have the full set of gnu compilers and tools.

-All machines are connected to the campus network and can access department servers, university servers and an off-site super computer.
+All computers are connected to the campus network and can access department servers and university servers.
 Students needing access to this lab or accounts on servers should contact Joel Hollingsworth.

 Duke 306 has five dedicated rack mounted blade servers new as of the summer of 2006 and a grid node of 8 machines purchased in the summer of 2008.
 The five server blades each have 3.2 GHz Xeon processors with 2 gigabytes of memory and 150 Gigabytes of storage.
 The grid node has 8 clustered Del desktops purchased in the summer of 2008 with 2.66 GHz Intel Core 2 Duo processors with 2 gigabytes of memory and are running Fedora Linux.